tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_1.md

 "I wasn't informed of any [other](https://www.youtube.com/watch?v=MGd1F6Ay8ho) murders," I reply, slightly taken aback.

 She shrugs, "Jurisdictional complications.
-But when I got the details of your 419, the similarities were...striking."
+But when I got the details of your 419...
+I just knew they were related."

 I feel a [cold](https://www.reddit.com/r/nosleep/comments/14c93t1/im_an_arctic_researcher_we_accidentally_released/) [chill](https://www.youtube.com/watch?v=baUKK0y48QE&t=2990s) run down my spine.
 "So, what are we looking at?
 Some kind of serial killer?"